smessmer/lockpool/README.md

 **This library is not maintained anymore.
 Please use the [lockable](https://crates.io/crates/lockable) crate instead.**

 **By creating a [LockableHashMap](https://docs.rs/lockable/latest/lockable/struct.LockableHashMap.html) with `()`**
-**as the value type, you pretty much get the same functionality that was offered by this crate.**<br/>
+**as the value type, you pretty much get the same functionality that was offered by this crate.**
 **There is an [example for a lock pool in the README](https://github.com/smessmer/lockable#lockpool-example).**

 This library offers a pool of locks where individual locks can be locked/unlocked by key.